fehmi/simply.js/docs/framer.md

 ## Code Components

 To make this work, I built a package called **Simply Loader**.
-It loads Simply.js components inside Framer code components and passes all props—including component instances and collections.
+It loads Simply.js components inside Framer code components within an encapsulated iframe environment and passes all props—including component instances and collections—from Framer to your Simply.js component.

 ### Your First Code Component